 In the days that came before disability lift systems, helping disabled and elderly people to complete their daily routines was a seriously challenging task.
 For those with mobility issues, something as apparently simple as getting in and out of bed would be dangerous for all people involved.
 Thanks to the delivery of disability lift systems, we’ve been able to help disabled and elderly people enjoy a more comfortable and convenient lifestyle.

-It’s important to use a fit for purpose sling for all patients when using medical lift systems, slings with the sole aim of repositioning a patient who is lying down can also be used in conjunction with virtually all other medical aids, with only some exceptions.
-This is because the horizontal sling is used like a bedsheet and doesn’t need to be attached to the hoisting hanger until repositioning is needed.
+It’s important to use a fit for purpose sling for all patients when using medical lift systems.
+Slings with the sole aim of re positioning a patient who is lying down can also be used in conjunction with virtually all other medical aids.
+This is because the horizontal sling is used like a bed sheet.
+Which means it doesn’t need to be attached to the hoisting hanger until re positioning is needed.
 This enhances comfort for the patient and practicality for the medical professionals.